NIST Releases Voluntary Standards For IT Infrastructure SecurityJuly 8, 2013

 In February, President Barack Obama signed an executive order directing NIST, under the Department of Commerce, to develop a framework that would let critical infrastructure organizations use common IT security standards — “critical infrastructure” being defined as “systems and assets, whether physical or virtual, so vital to the United States that the incapacity or destruction of such systems and assets would have a debilitating impact on security, national economic security, national public health or safety.”

-In the wake of the Department of’ apparent hacking by Chinese and other foreign organizations, and after several hospitals lost power during Hurricane Sandy, helping organizations from electricity utilities to health systems improve cybersecurity is a small but significant federal priority.
+In the wake of the Department of Veterans Affairs’ apparent hacking by Chinese and other foreign organizations, and after several hospitals lost power during Hurricane Sandy, helping organizations from electricity utilities to health systems improve cybersecurity is a small but significant federal priority.

 NIST’s draft standards are still a work in progress, the agency wrote in a document opened to review ahead of workshops being hosted in San Diego later this month.